How To Calculate Real Estate Commission In 4 Easy Steps

 Having inconsistent or complex commission structures can quickly lead to incorrect calculations.
 Your commission structure should be clear, and all parties involved should agree to the structure you’ve chosen.

-Lack of automation
+❌ Lack of automation

-Automation tools like Paperless Pipeline can help you calculate your commissions on autopilot and keep everyone on your team updated with real time income statements.
+Automation tools like Paperless Pipeline can help you calculate your commissions on autopilot and keep everyone on your team updated with real-time income statements.

 Try Out Our Real Estate Commission Calculator

+You can use our free real estate commission calculator to help you determine accurately what you should pay your agents.
 You can use the tool to calculate split, tiered, and flat-fee commission structures.

 Use Tools to Automate Calculations, Forecast Commissions, and Track Production